tomekrzymyszkiewicz/tomekrzymyszkiewicz.github.io/_posts/2024-02-23-reading-notes.md

 ## Reading environment

-If I can, I read books on my Kindle (with the internet on it to sync where I left off) This allows me to read on my phone when I don't have the reader with me exactly from where I left off on the reader
+If I can, I read books on my Kindle (with the internet on it to sync where I left off).
+This allows me to read on my phone when I don't have the reader with me, exactly from where I left off on the reader.

-If a book contains a lot of diagrams or pictures then I buy it in hard copy, which makes it easier to work on the content.
+If a book contains a lot of diagrams or pictures, then I buy it in hard copy, which makes it easier to work on the content.

 ## Reading

 When reading a book, I focus purely on immersion - I turn off the indicator of how many percent I have already read and the hour in the Kindle.

 If a fragment of the book **clearly stands out (resonates)** I highlight it.
-If I don't know a word I highlight it and look it up in the dictionary.
+If I don't know a word, I highlight it and look it up in the dictionary.
 Sometimes it may be a lack of knowledge of the meaning of a word in the native language, and sometimes it may be a lack of knowledge of the translation in a foreign language book.

 ### Book development

 - I import the highlights from the Kindle into [Obsidian](https://obsidian.md/) on my computer using the [Obsidian Kindle Plugin](https://github.com/hadynz/obsidian-kindle-plugin).
-- I create a book note (separate, different from the note with imported highlights) where I mark in the metadata information about the book (name, author,) as well as information when I read it.
+- I create a book note (separate, different from the note with imported highlights) where I mark in the metadata information about the book (name, author, etc.) as well as information when I read it.
 Adds links to existing (or not) notes on topics covered in the book.
 - I add references to highlights from a note containing highlights from the book.
-I add my thoughts to the highlights
+I add my thoughts to the highlights.

 **The process of processing highlights and reading are two separate events** separated clearly in time.
 Waiting an appropriate amount of time before starting to process allows me to gain a broader horizon and naturally process the content I have read.
 Only after a certain period of time do I return to the content of the book.
 Familiarizing myself with the highlights helps me recall parts of the book and my thoughts that I have acquired in between.